skytech-rj/InterviewQuestions/README.md

 # InterviewQuestions
-It contains implementation of questions asked in interviews
+This repository contains implementation of questions asked in interviews

+1. Spiral of a Matrix